Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 QSBS Example Breakeven Analysis

 It is important to note that buyers often prefer asset sales over stock sales for a variety of reasons (e.g. limits their liability, offers asset depreciation benefits, etc.).
-As a result of this preference, an asset sale could nullify the benefits of QSBS enhancement strategies.
+As a result of this preference, an asset sale could mostly nullify the benefits of QSBS enhancement strategies.
 Different types of buyers have different types of structuring preferences and it’s important to keep those preferences in mind as founders ponder different strategies to enhance their QSBS benefit.
-Buyers may even use the QSBS exemption as a bargaining chip to garner a lower purchase price.
+Buyers may even use the QSBS exclusion as a bargaining chip to garner a lower purchase price.
+If an asset sale is transacted, C corp shareholders may still benefit from QSBS in the distribution from the C corp’s liquidation.

 Strategically Exercising Stock Options